NullMeDev/KagamiMe/README.md

 <div align="center">

-**🎌 Built with TypeScript • Powered by Multi-API Fact Checking • Inspired by Anime**
+**🎌 Built with TypeScript • Powered by Google & ClaimBuster Fact Checking • Inspired by Anime**

 *KagamiMe (鏡眼) - Your Digital Sentinel*